Make Your Own Beard Oil

 Most beard oils consist of a blend of conditioning carrier oils (such as jojoba, almond, coconut, argan, castor, or grapeseed oil) along with essential oils, which are used for both their scents and their therapeutic properties.
 Scent is important because mustaches and beards are so close to the noses of both those who sport facial hair and those who like to smooch with them.

-1-ounce glass bottle (for the beard oil)
+- 1 ounce glass bottle (for the beard oil)

-Carrier Oil(s), see list below
+- Carrier Oil(s), see list below

-Essential Oil(s), see list below
+- Essential Oil(s), see list below

 - Try it out.
 Remember, you can add more essential oilto your mixture, but you can’ttake it out (although you can dilute it by adding more carrier oil).
 You might want to try matching very small batches at first while you experiment with scent, or go with our suggested blends below.

-Essential Beard Blends We Love
+3 Essential Oil Beard Blends We Love:

-Add one of the following blends to 1 ounce of carrier oil
+Add one of the following blends to 1 ounce of carrier oil.

-Citrus and Bay
+Citrus and Bay Beard Blend

 Beard oil is one of those products where more is not better, and a little goes a long way.
 To apply, pour a dime-size drop onto your palm (a bit more if you have a really long beard), gently rub your hands together and rub the oil directly onto the skin beneath your bead and use your hands and fingers to comb the oil through the beard itself.